WallarooLabs/wally/book/python/api.md

 ## Overview

-In order to create a Wallaroo application in Python, you need to create the functions and classes that provide the required interfaces for each step in your pipeline, and then connect them together in a topology structure that is returned by the entry-point function `application_setup`.
+In order to create a Wallaroo application in Python, you need to create the functions and classes that provide the required interfaces for each stage in your pipeline, and then connect them together in a topology structure that is returned by the entry-point function `application_setup`.
+This function should always return the result of calling `wallaroo.build_application(app_name, pipeline)`.

-The recommended way to create your topology structure is by using the [ApplicationBuilder](#applicationbuilder) in the `wallaroo` module.

 ## Table of Contents